ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Upon receiving an authentication request with required parameters a the system validates if the transaction id matches with transaction id value of OTP Generation Request
 2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 3. Validates if the OTP in the input parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail
-4. The system validates the validity of the OTP
+4. The system checks the validity of the OTP
 5. Constructs the authentication response based on validation results
 6. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).